Mental Health Counselor Career Guide

 A master’s degree is the minimum educational requirement to become licensed as a mental health counselor.
 In some states and circumstances, you may be able to work in a support role in the mental health field without becoming a licensed professional counselor as long as your work is supervised by a licensed professional, though you will not be able to provide direct counseling services.

 There are many mental health counseling degree programs that can help you on this path.
 If you do not already have a bachelor’s degree, there are bachelor’s degrees in mental health counseling, pre-counseling, and related topics that can help you prepare for the master’s program necessary to be independently licensed as a mental health therapist.
-With online mental health degree programs, it may even be possible for you to continue working while you study.
+Many mental health degree programs are designed for working professionals and hold classes either online or after business hours.
 Before you commit to a program, however, be sure to check your state’s requirements for LMHCs so that you can be sure to plan your education accordingly.

 Mental Health Counseling Careers by Degree Level